Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-A toilet flange is a pipe fitting that helps to keep the toilet secured to the floor while connecting it to the drain pipes.
+The toilet flange is a crucial part of your bathroom setup.
+It’s the piece that secures your toilet to the floor, making sure it stays put, while also connecting it to the drain pipes.

-Hence, it’s essential to learn about the materials, and we have compiled this guide to help you know all the critical aspects of it.
+Hence, it’s essential to learn about the materials, and we have compiled this guide to help you understand all its critical aspects.

 Different Types of Toilet Flanges